List of Cyborg 009 characters: 00 Cyborgs

-Also called "G-Junior" for short, he was originally from an undisclosed part of the southwest United States (either Arizona or New Mexico).
+Geronimo Junior, also called "G-Junior" for short, was originally from an undisclosed part of the southwest United States.
 G-Junior is a Native American who was unable to find work because of widespread racism.
 He was approached to be a Native American chief in a sideshow, but G-Junior simply punched the sideshow owner in the face, refusing to further the stereotypes about his culture.
 Black Ghost agents overheard the conversation and offered G-Junior a job far from home.
-G-Junior accepted, admitting that he really had no home anymore (In the 2001 series he was a freelance construction worker bribed into accepting a very promising job offer by disguised Black Ghost agents).
-Geronimo was the first created when Black Ghost resumed its cyborg soldier program.
-His principal job is line defense and artillery, typically using boulders as missiles against aggressors.
+G-Junior accepted, admitting that he really had no home anymore.
+In the 2001 anime series, he was instead a freelance construction worker bribed into accepting a very promising job offer by disguised Black Ghost agents.
+005 was the first created when Black Ghost resumed its cyborg soldier program.

-Physically, he is the strongest as well as the biggest of the 00 Cyborgs; he also has heavily armored skin.
-He is a quiet, reserved man with a deep reverence for nature and life, and it's speculated that he may have a sort of sixth sense that allows him to sense changes in the nature and possibly other people's thoughts.
+The largest of the 00 Number Cyborgs, 005 possesses immense strength and armored skin, able to lift and toss objects like large boulders with ease.
+In contrast to his hulking appearance and power, he is a quiet, reserved man with a deep reverence for nature and life.
+In some continuities, it is implied that he may have a sort of sixth sense that allows him to sense changes in nature and possibly other people's thoughts that does not originate from his cyborg implants.
+During Conclusion: GOD'S WAR, 001 unlocks 005's latent psychic power, granting him even greater strength.